-Scalia replacement may be hard to find with GOP opposition
+Scalia successor may be hard to find with GOP hostility

 Washington — Wanted: Top legal mind with Supreme Court aspirations, to serve as a national political football.
 Candidate must be camera-ready and prepared for disappointment.
 Contact Barack Obama.